Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Excipients: sodium hydrogen phosphate anhydrous, sodium dihydrogen phosphate dihydrate, propylene glycol, water for injection.

-Release form: 1 ml or 2 ml of the drug solution in an ampoule.
-3, 5 or 10 ampoules in a pack.
+Release form: 1 ml or 2 ml of drug solution in an ampoule.
+3, 5 or 10 ampoules per pack.

 What is Prednisolone used for?